 Add Bath Salts

 Now that I’m working out again, it feels like my muscles are just constantly sore.
 Epsom salts and bath salts work wonders to help with sore muscles, so I’m really happy that our tub is back in commission!
-When it comes to bath salts, I really only use one kind, the Immunity salts from Hillockburn Farm.
-These salts are made of a blend of Pacific and Alaea Hawaiian sea salt that helps to rejuvenate your body.
-The addition of lemon, eucalyptus, and tea tree essential oils makes these bath salts perfect for helping to give your immune system a quick boost, too!
+When it comes to bath salts, I love these from Goop.
+I recommend finding salts that are made of a blend of sea salts and essential oils to help to rejuvenate your body.
+The addition of lemon, eucalyptus, and tea tree essential oils makes bath salts perfect for helping to give your immune system a quick boost, too!